Gift-Alago/customer_ticket_analysis/README.md

 ## 🔍 Background

 Driven by a mission to **advocate for customers more efficiently and effectively**, this project aims to uncover the root causes of issues and their frequency.
-By identifying which issues recur, how long they take to resolve, and the demographics behind them, we can enhance customer satisfaction and improve long-term retention.
+By identifying which issues recur, how long they take to resolve, and the demographics behind them, how I can enhance customer satisfaction and improve long-term retention.

 ---